jgolden5/Stak/README.md

 # Stak - Full-Stack Scaffolding at your fingertips

-Stak is a CLI tool which builds a full-stack application with a frontend, backend, and database language/framework of the user's choosing.
+Stak is a CLI tool which builds a very minimal end-to-end full-stack application with a frontend, backend, and database language/framework of the user's choosing.

 ## Installation
 #### Clone project from Git